turbobabr/sketch-devtools/README.md

 ### Logging with HTML formatting

 Since Sketch DevTools uses WebKit for its UI there is a way to use rich text formatting in console.
 You can pass any HTML formatted string into `print` or `log` function and it will be rendered as HTML.

-I want to demonstrate it with somthing cool and totally useless! :)
+I want to demonstrate it with somthing cool and totally useless! :) Here is an example of HTML formatted logging:

 ```JavaScript
 print("<h5>Adventure Time - Bacon Pancakes - New York remix</h5>")